I guess have soundbite number four ready to go in order.

 You know, Trump could have a press conference afternoon.

-She came and she begged, and she begged me to love her again.
+She came and she begged and she begged me to love her again.

-We don't know what he's gonna do.
+We don't know what he's going to do.

-Anyway, folks, I have to take a brief time out.
+Anyway, folks, I have to take a brief timeout.

-Do not hold me any of that.
+Do not hold me into that.

 I'll tell you what else it could be.